Planning Travel Abroad for USC Students

 - Arrange an in-person orientation with an Office of Insurance representative to provide information, answer questions, and distribute the packets.

-- Please visit Overseas Travel Resources for information about insurance options.
+- Please visit Study Abroad Travel Resources for information about insurance options.

 - Recommend that student travelers receive a consultation from the Travel Clinic offered at the Engemann Student Health Center or Eric Cohen Student Health Center.
 Please visit the clinics for additional information.